danielbrugio/react-daniel-ui/README.md

 ## Theme Support

-We have two default themes "sea" and "mountain" but you can use your custom theme through a javascript object
+There are two default themes, "sea" and "mountain" but you can use your custom theme through a javascript object

 ```jsx
 import React from "react";